💡 Costs of Home EV Charger Installation: What You Need to Know

 Most people in the UK pay £800 to £1,500 to install a home electric car charger.

-✅ If you want smart features like an app or solar integration
+✅ Smart Features: If you want smart features, like an app or solar integration, be prepared to spend more.

-👉 Action Tip: Always get at least two quotes.
-Prices can vary, but only approved installers can help you claim a government grant.
+👉 Action Tip: It's wise to get at least two quotes.
+Prices can differ greatly, and only approved installers can help you process a government grant.

 🎁 What Grants Are Available?

-You might be eligible for the UK government’s EV Chargepoint Grant.
+You could qualify for the UK government's EV Chargepoint Grant.

-✅ The work must be done by an approved installer
+✅ The installation must be carried out by an approved installer.

-👉 Feel Good Tip: Landlords can claim up to £350 per charger for up to 200 chargers, a great way to future-proof your property.
+👉 Feel Good Tip: Landlords can claim up to £350 per charger for up to 200 chargers, providing an excellent opportunity to future-proof your property.

 ⚡ Will You Actually Save Money?

-✅ Petrol or diesel cars cost about 13 to 17p per mile
+✅ Petrol or diesel cars typically cost about 13 to 17p per mile.

-✅ Electric cars charged at home cost about 8p per mile
+✅ Electric cars charged at home usually cost around 8p per mile.

-✅ Using an off-peak electricity tariff can lower this to under 3p per mile
+✅ With an off-peak electricity tariff, you can lower this cost to under 3p per mile.

-That means you could cut your fuel costs in half (or more).
+This means you could cut your fuel costs by half or even more.

 🚧 Watch Out for Hidden Costs